 This article aims to study the behavior of lapped cold-formed steel Z sections.
-Mode of failure, ultimate load, and the vertical deflection at mid-span are observed and recorded to examine the flexural behavior of lapped connections in multi span cold-formed steel Z purlin systems.
+Mode of failure, ultimate load, and the vertical deflection at mid-span are observed and recorded to examine the flexural behavior of lapped connections in multi span cold-formed steel Z purlinsystems.

-2. EXPERIMENTAL PROGRAM
+86 2.
+EXPERIMENTAL PROGRAM

-The length of the lap splice, the arrangement of bolts at lap splice, using epoxy resin to connect the lap splice and the stiffness of lap splice are the main parameters which were proposed to investigate experimentally their effects on the behavior of the tested specimens.
-Seventeen full scale steel specimens with lapped connections were prepared and experimentally tested.
-As shown in figure 1, the main effective tested part which represents the lap connections was taken as the distance between points of zero moment.
-Points of zero moment was nearly at a distance of quarter span length from each supports.
-Assuming the practical full span of the purlin equal to 4800 mm so the effective length of the tested specimen was taken equal to 2400 mm which equal to half span length.
-Z shape cold formed steel section with plate thickness equal to 1.5 mm was used. figure 2 shows the details of Z section used for all tested specimens of this study.
-Bolts of 12 mm diameter (M12) and 8.8 grade are used for all specimens.
+88 As mentioned from previous works, and our main target to increase the ultimate load carried 89 by lapped splice, we supposed the following four parameters.
+The length of the lap splice, 90 the arrangement of bolts at lap splice, using epoxy resin to connect the lap splice and the 91 stiffness of lap splice are the main parameters which were proposed to investigate 92 experimentally their effects on the behavior of the tested specimens.
+Seventeen full scale 93 steel specimens with lapped connections were prepared and experimentally tested.
+It should 94 be noted that in general, instead of carrying out prolonged and expensive full-scale testing in 95 order to examine the behavior of lapped connection, regardless the length of span test, it is sufficient to test the lapped connections of reduced section lengths.
+This length is affect 96 ultimate moment, and its a structure concept for continuous beams, as shown in figure 1, the 97 98 main effective tested part which represents the lap connections was taken as the distance 99 between points of zero moment.
+Points of zero moment was nearly at a distance of quarter 100 span length from each supports.
+Assuming the practical full span of the purlin equal to 4800 101 mm so the effective length of the tested specimen was taken equal to 2400 mm which equal 102 to half span length.
+Z shape cold formed steel section with plate thickness equal to 1.5 mm 103 was used. figure 2 shows the details of Z section used for all tested specimens of this study.
+104 Bolts of 12 mm diameter (M12) and 8.8 grade are used for all specimens.